avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 ```

 ### Run the Setup Script
-* If not already open, launch TeraTerm and connect to the board using the IP address obtained in the previous step.
+* If not already open, launch TeraTerm and connect to the board using the serial interface.
 * Copy/Paste the following command to download the setup script and execute it.
 ```commandline
 wget https://raw.githubusercontent.com/avnet-iotconnect/iotc-python-greengrass-sdk/refs/heads/main/installer/openstlinux/device-setup.sh -O device-setup.sh